semilogxDefine

 Insert

-function displays gaps at those locations.Create a pair of x- and y-coordinate vectors.
+NaNvalues wherever there are discontinuities in your data.
+Thesemilogxfunction displays gaps at those locations.Create a pair of x- and y-coordinate vectors.
 Replace the fortieth y-coordinate with a

-value.
-Then create a linear-log plot ofx
+NaNvalue.
+Then create a linear-log plot ofxandy.

 x = logspace(-1,2); y = x; y(40) = NaN; semilogx(x,y) fig2plotly()